dgeb/json-api/format/index.md

 ##### To-One Relationships

-To-one relationships **MUST** be represented as singular resources with one of the valid formats described above.
+To-one relationships **MUST** be represented with one of the formats for singular resources described above.

-For example, the following post is associated with a single author:
+For example, the following post is associated with a single author, identified by ID:

 ```javascript
 //...